Espad/RepData_PeerAssessment1/PA1_template.md

 ```

 ## 2. Loading and preprocessing the data
-By default i have a downloaded package with data in the same folder with processing files, on the nex step i unzip this in special folder.
+By default i have a zip archive in the same folder with R files.
+Next step i unzip data in special folder.

 ```r
 unzip(zipfile="./activity.zip",exdir="./data")